Fits in dogs

-Fits take a variety of forms in dogs, just as in other animals.
-The general behaviour described as a fit involves salivation with champing movements of the jaws, usually followed by the sudden onset of spasmodic muscular contractions involving the head and neck, limbs and, possibly, other parts of the body, accompanied in many instances by interference with consciousness, partial or complete.
+Fits take a variety of forms in dogs, just as in other animals and people.
+The correct medial term is seizures.
+The general behaviour described as a fit involves salivation with chomping movements of the jaws, usually followed by the sudden onset of spasmodic muscular contractions involving the head and neck, limbs and, possibly, other parts of the body, accompanied in many instances by interference with consciousness, partial or complete.

 The attacks may disappear and never return or they may recur after long or short intervals during puppyhood, sometimes with occasional appearances throughout the animal’s life.
 Much depends upon whether the cause can be discovered and is capable of removal, or if it involves irreversible changes that have taken place in the brain.